linroger/FinanceCompendium/III. Markets and Institutions/Banking/Contemporary Financial Intermediation/Part 03 Identification and Management of Major Banking Risks/Chapter 05 Interest Rate Risk.md

 # Example 5.1

 Suppose there are three zero-coupon bonds that are identical in all respects except maturity.
-Each bond has a face value of  $10 million.
-One of them matures a year from now and is currently selling at$ 9,523,809.
-The other matures 2 years from now and is currently selling at  $8,734,386.
-The third matures 3 years from now and is currently selling at$ 7,513,148.
+Each bond has a face value of  \$10 million.
+One of them matures a year from now and is currently selling at\$ 9,523,809.
+The other matures 2 years from now and is currently selling at  \$8,734,386.
+The third matures 3 years from now and is currently selling at\$ 7,513,148.
 Compute the YTM for each of the three bonds, plot the yield curve (assuming that you can interpolate smoothly), and compute the available forward rates.

 # Solution